starburstdata/trino/docs/src/main/sphinx/connector/phoenix.rst

 Use them in the same way as above: in the ``WITH`` clause of the ``CREATE TABLE`` statement.

 =========================== ================ ==============================================================================================================
-Property Name               Default Value    Description
+Property name               Default value    Description
 =========================== ================ ==============================================================================================================
 ``versions``                ``1``            The maximum number of versions of each cell to keep.